hharnisc/hharnisc.github.io/slides/optimize-cluster-resource-allocation.md

 class: middle

-# How do we optimally set CPU and Memory limits?
+# How do we set CPU and Memory limits?

 ---

 class: fifty-fifty

 .left-panel[

 # Optimal Limits

 ]

 .right-panel[

 - Pods have enough resources to complete their task
 - Nodes run maximum number of pods
   ]

 ---